Dollar weak as U.S. tax plan, Powell confirmation eyed

 NEW YORK (Reuters) - The dollar fell against a basket of other major currencies on Monday as traders braced for the resumption of deliberations on the U.S. tax plan and the confirmation hearing for Federal Reserve Governor Jerome Powell as the central bank’s next chair.

-The dollar index .DXY, which measures the greenback against six rival currencies, was down 0.06 percent at 92.724, after hitting a nine-week low of 92.496 earlier in the session.
+The dollar index, which measures the greenback against six rival currencies, was down 0.06 percent at 92.724, after hitting a nine-week low of 92.496 earlier in the session.

 Last week, the index fell nearly 1 percent, its third straight week of declines and worst weekly showing in more than two months.